- What is WaterSense?

 - Licensed Certification Providers: Organizations that commit to hire or contract with water- efficiency inspectors can partner with WaterSense.
 Licensed certification providers are also approved to train inspectors, oversee new home inspections, and issue certification decisions for inspected homes in the United States in accordance with the WaterSense New Home Certification System.
 The certification provider must signify such commitment by signing a licensing agreement and a WaterSense partnership agreement with EPA and must be approved by a program administrator.

-- Builders: Home builders that construct or plan to construct new homes in accordance with the most currrent version of the WaterSense New Home Specification, promote WaterSense labeled products and WaterSense labeled homes to customers, and provide other support as specified in the certification system can join WaterSense.
+- Builders: Home builders that construct or plan to construct new homes in accordance with the most current version of the WaterSense New Home Specification, promote WaterSense labeled products and WaterSense labeled homes to customers, and provide other support as specified in the certification system can join WaterSense.
 To be eligible for partnership, the builder must commit to build at least one home that is certified to conform to EPA's WaterSense new homes criteria within 12 months of execution of the partnership agreement and at least one home in the United States each year thereafter.

 How much does it cost to become a WaterSense partner?